-The other bonus is that most tourists still don’t know about this waterfall.
+One big bonus about Leke Leke waterfall is that most tourists still don’t know about it yet.
 We went on a Saturday and had the place mostly to ourselves.

 If you have a drone, the jungle nearby is a great place to get some aerial shots.